Codecontrol-Oy/SPFileExport/README.md

 /files/folder3/filename4
 ```

-After all files have been exported, a filelist.txt is created to see all exported files.
+After all documents have been exported, a filelist.txt is created to see all exported files.